Rakta Bandhan: Plot

 A mother gives birth to twin children, naming one Chandan and the other Kundan.
 Durjan Singh who was a dacoit loots and burns their house.
 They also take Kundan separating the brothers.
 Chandan is mentally challenged and stays with his mother and his sister in a village.
 Kundan is brought up by dacoits and changed his identity to Trishul Singh.
 Kundan becomes a dacoit.

-Chandan becomes a worker of Dharmadas and collects some money.
-Kundan stayed with the dacoit in a forest and killed people to rob them.
-Chandan has a lover, a beautiful girl named Roopa.
-Kallu was a gangster in their village and he wants to molest Chandan's sister.
-He tortures both of them.
-One day Trishul Singh's father Durjan Singh falls ill and confesses that he is not Trishul's father, "one day I have looted your house I have kidnapped from you" from a village and dies in front of him.
-Later on, Trishul Singh goes to rob a married couple's house and kills the husband of a dancer Komabhayee whom he wants to conquer.
-When he brings her to his side he falls in love and they become a couple.
-One day Kallu hits Chandan badly.
-Trishul Singh finds him unconscious and injured and thinks he is dead.
-He trades clothes with Chandan and thinks the Police will think him dead.
-Trishul disguises himself as Chandan and stays with his mother without knowing that she is his mother.
+Chandan becomes a worker for Dharmadas and earns money.
+Meanwhile, Kundan joins a group of dacoits living in a forest and participates in robberies.
+Chandan is in a relationship with a woman named Roopa.
+In their village, a gangster named Kallu attempts to assault Chandan’s sister and harasses the family.One day, Trishul Singh’s father, Durjan Singh, falls ill and confesses that he had once looted a village and abducted Trishul as a child, revealing that he is not his biological father.
+He dies shortly afterward.Later, Trishul Singh commits a robbery at the house of a married couple and kills the husband of a dancer named Komabhayee.
+He brings her with him, and the two eventually develop a relationship.After Kallu severely beats Chandan, Trishul finds him unconscious and believes he is dead.
+He exchanges clothes with Chandan so that the police will assume he has died.
+Trishul then disguises himself as Chandan and goes to live with Chandan’s mother, unaware that she is his biological mother.